-Dear readers of ADxS.org, please forgive the disruption.
+Dear reader of ADxS.org, please excuse the disruption.

-ADxS.org needs about $36850 in 2023.
-In 2022 we received donations from third parties of about $ 13870.
-Unfortunately, 99.8% of our readers do not donate.
-If everyone who reads this request makes a small contribution, our fundraising campaign for 2023 would be over after a few days.
-This donation request is displayed 18,000 times a week, but only 40 people donate.
-If you find ADxS.org useful, please take a minute and support ADxS.org with your donation.
-Thank you!
+ADxS.org needs around €58,500 in 2024.
+Unfortunately 99,8 % of our readers do not donate.
+If everyone reading this appeal made a small contribution, our fundraising campaign for 2024 would be over after a few days.
+This appeal is displayed 23,000 times a week, but only 75 people donate.
+If you find ADxS.org useful, please take a minute to support ADxS.org with your donation.
+Thank you very much!

-$16307 of $36850 - as of 2023-08-31
+$50431 of $63500 - as of 2024-11-30

 Header Image

-The BIS/BAS/Fight Flight Freeze System
+The BIS/BAS/Fight Flight Freeze system

-The BIS/BAS/Fight Flight Freeze System
+The BIS/BAS/Fight Flight Freeze system

-1. The Gray BIS/BAS/FFS System
+1. The BIS/BAS/FFS system according to Gray

 The FFFS type reacts to stress by fleeing or playing dead.